 Also in expectations and Customer Satisfaction, relief could mean thank God for a service delivery.
-It also means one could go with a service need and get sorted out without being disappointed.
+It also means one could go with a service need and get issues sorted out without being disappointed.
 Expectations have a central role in influencing satisfaction with services, and these in turn are determined by a very wide range of factors.
 Lower expectations will result in higher satisfaction ratings for any given level of service quality.
 For example, poor previous experience with the service or other similar services is likely to result in being easier to pleasantly surprise customers.
 Negative preconceptions of a service provider could lead to lower expectations, but will also make it harder to achieve high satisfaction ratings, while positive preconceptions and high expectations make positive ratings more likely.
-Customer satisfaction could mean also achieving aims.
-This means realizing your aim or goal.
-Getting what you went for.
-Being successful in whatever you wanted done.
-To be unsatisfied is when you are still on the same level as you were before.

-It is only when a customer is highly satisfied that he could be loyal to the brand hence could be retained
+It is only when a customer is highly satisfied that he could be loyal to the brand hence could be retained (Ejiofor, 1977;Lucas, 2005).

-(Ejiofor, 1977; Lucas, 2005).
 These days, customers do not adopt one product or company for life.
 With easy access and global competitiveness, customers are often swayed by advertising and a chance of a better deal.
 Quality levels and features between competing brands and organizations are often compared before this is done.
 The thing that separates competitors is their level of service.
 It is not unusual for customers to switch back and forth between products or organizations simply because of pricing, a bad first impression from the organization or lack of quality service.
 Happy and satisfied customers behave in a positive manner.
 They will buy more from the company and give a large share of their fund.
-Customer satisfaction is derived largely from the quality and reliability of the products and services, level of derived value, Trust and Commitment (Zeithaml and Bitner, 2009).
+Customer satisfaction is derived largely from the quality and reliability of the products and services, level of derived value, Trust and Commitment (Zeithaml and Bitner, 2009). i.
 Perceived Quality of Services or Products A concept which is very closely related with satisfaction is perceived quality of services or products, and the differences between these have not always been very clearly defined.
 In an attempt to clarify the distinction between satisfaction and perceived quality of services, Srinivasan (2007) considered that satisfaction requires previous consumption experience and depends on price, whereas quality can be perceived without previous consumption experience and does not normally depend on price.
 However in circumstances where there is little available information or where quality evaluation is difficult, price can be an indicator of quality.
-In this sense.
-Stephanie Oliver (2007);(1999)conceptualized a model of service quality and service satisfaction, and concluded that these constructs are distinct and have different determinants.
+In this sense, Stephanie (2007); Oliver (1999) conceptualized a model of service quality and service satisfaction, and concluded that these constructs are distinct and have different determinants.
 Service quality has been found to have a profound input on customer satisfaction and loyalty as a whole and is defined as the result of the comparison that customers make between their value expectations about the service and their perception of the way the service has been performing (Nnanna, 2004).

 Banks in Nigeria have struggled with products quality over years without success.
 Their ATM installations are to solve the problems of long queues, but the machines break down often resulting in service failures, long waiting queues in the banks, impolite attitudes, no responses etc.

-Level of Derived Value
+17 (a) Level of Derived Value